bbauska/JS-intermediate/README.md

 interact with your code.
 You can also use breakpoints to pause code execution and inspect the current state.

-**What is 'strict mode' in JavaScript and how does it help with error handling?**
+<h4>What is 'strict mode' in JavaScript and how does it help with error
+handling?</h4>

 Strict mode' is a feature in JavaScript that helps catch common coding mistakes and "unsafe" actions.
 For example, in strict mode, variables